hyperledger-labs/splice/cluster/README.md

   the CirlceCI deployment workflow can simply be "Rerun from failed" (see the "Rerun" button on the top right).
   Please still follow up on the flake and make sure it can't happen at all in future deployments.
   Example [postmortem](https://docs.google.com/document/d/1WYQgZ6PZC1ZcIIo5CSQtuCg7zNdXPyGYAKx96vVe-Jc).
-- If if looks as if the deployment failed due to a bug in our CircleCI configuration, the CircleCI configuration must be fixed on the current main branch first.
+- If it looks as if the deployment failed due to a bug in our CircleCI configuration, the CircleCI configuration must be fixed on the current main branch first.
   Once the fix has been merged, [start a new deployment](#manually-deploying-via-ci) of the target cluster.
   Note that you can't "Rerun from failed" in this case as this will not pick up you fix.